EnVision-Research/UniCalli/README.md

 ## Overview

-UniCalli is a groundbreaking unified diffusion framework that addresses the computational replication of Chinese calligraphy at the column level.
+UniCalli is a groundbreaking unified diffusion framework that addresses column-level generation of Chinese calligraphy.
 Unlike existing methods that focus on isolated character generation or compromise calligraphic correctness for page-level synthesis, UniCalli integrates both recognition and generation tasks in a single model, achieving superior results in both stylistic fidelity and structural accuracy.

 ### Key Features